lpgcode/lpgcode/README.md

 It's currently under construction, so you might not see much yet.
 Check back soon if things look a little wonky.

+I'm also building JAM stack starters for Fleek, and will be blogging about JAM stack and Fleek moving forward documenting my journey into Web3.
+The world needs more documentation on JAM stack in Web3, it must be done.

 Thanks for stopping in to check out my code.